entomb/entomb.github.io/README.md

 I started coding (as a job) around 2006.
 Working on my first freelances made me learn valuable lessons that led me to never do freelance again.
 Unfortunately most of these projects and companies are now gone (it's been almost 10 years).
 The freelance projects included:

-- Dynamic presentations and small flash games
+- Dynamic presentations and small Flash games
-- Simple Website&Backoffice ex: [Solaris Hotel](http://www.solarishotel.pt/), [skandia](http://www.skandia.pt/), [BemMeQuer](http://www.bemmequer.com.pt/)
+- Simple PHP Websites with custom CMS
-- Micro CRM backoffice for bestway.com.pt
+- Simple PHP CRM systems and plugins
 - ZenCard modules for online shops